 What is the course about?

-The history of patronage is a long and fascinating one, responsible for some of the most exquisite paintings, artefacts and decadent building projects.
+Royal patronage is responsible for some of the most exquisite paintings, artefacts and decadent building projects.
 Discover some of the key patrons from the Renaissance through to the middle of the seventeenth century and learn how they set about building up their collections and/or affirming their power.

 What will we cover?